quanzhuo/cpp-debug/README.md

 ### MIMode

-Indicates the debugger that VS Code will connect to.
+Indicates the debugger that will connect to.
 Must be set to `gdb` or `lldb`.
 This is pre-configured on a per-operating system basis and can be changed as needed.

 ### miDebuggerPath